 What to bring for the tours of the Lake Titicaca?

 - Mid-weight wool sweaters + jackets (very important) – Temperatures reach lows of -10 ̊ C / -50 ̊ F.

 - Hiking pants

 - Long-sleeve shirts

 - Toiletry kit

-In addition to your Puno boat tours, there are still more activities to do in the Titicaca, for example, you can practice sports such as diving, sailing, and rowing.
+In addition to Puno boat tours, there are more activities to do in the Titicaca Lake, for example, you can practice sports such as diving, sailing, and rowing.
 Another activity to do, from Esteves Island to Uros Island is the kayak.
-Also, trekking and cycling are other hobbies that you might enjoy on the shores of this imposing lake.
+Also, trekking and cycling are other hobbies that you might enjoy on the shores of this fantastic destination.

-Finally, bearing in mind that you will spend some days in a cozy accommodation in Puno if you arrive in the first week of November, which is when the City’s Anniversary is celebrated or in the first week of February, which is The Candelaria Virgin Feast you can be a participant in:
+If you arrive in the first week of November, when the City’s Anniversary is celebrated or during the first week of February, when The Candelaria Virgin Feast takes place, you can enjoy the folklore of the region.